hannesortmeier/dicer/README.md

 # dicer

-## Simple dice simulation done with vuejs.
+## Simple Dice Simulation with Vue.js

-You can choose between three modes - six sided dice, 20 sided dice and Heckmeck-dice which are literally 6 sided dice but the six is replaced with a worm that has a value of 5 points.
-The webapp will sum up the selected values for you so you don't have to do that and selected dice will also not change their values on the next roll.
-You can add an unlimited amount of dices to the dice board (it is actually limited by the number of dice your browser can handle).
-With the arrow buttons you can go back and forth your throw history.
-Feel free to create svgs for other type of dice (d4, d8, d12, ...).
+dicer is a web application that simulates dice rolls using Vue.js.
+It offers three modes for dice simulation: six-sided dice, 20-sided dice, and Heckmeck dice.
+Heckmeck dice are essentially six-sided dice, but the number six is replaced with a worm symbol that has a value of 5 points.
+The web app conveniently calculates the sum of the selected dice values, eliminating the need for manual calculations.
+Additionally, selected dice will retain their values on the next roll.
+You can add an unlimited number of dice to the dice board, limited only by your browser's capacity.
+The arrow buttons allow you to navigate through your throw history.
+Feel free to create SVGs for other types of dice such as d4, d8, d12, and more.

-You can check it out at [dicer.pro](http://dicer.pro).
+You can check out dicer at dicer.pro.

 ## Project setup
 ```